pgsohail/SC-Factory/README.md

 - Can only receive funds from its parent Charity contract
 - Direct donations will fail
 - Deployed via deployProject from the Charity contract
+- mints an nft and sends to charity contract

 ## Notes